Capillary/ecom-api-document/source/includes/_order.md

 ## Get Manifest Details

-Retrieves details of a specific shipping manifest.
+Retrieves the details of a specific shipping manifest.

 > Sample Request